America’s Top 10 Federal Conservation Laws for the Protection, Preservation and Enhancement of Wildlife and Wild Places

 Federal Aid In Wildlife Restoration Act

-Commonly known as Pittman-Robertson after its sponsors, this 75-year-old legislation established an excise tax on firearms and ammunition.
-Monies go into the Interior Department and are distributed to states, which match the funds with 25 percent of monies from hunting license sales.
-On average, North Carolina receives about $13 million per year for wildlife research, management, and habitat protection.
-Species such as white-tailed deer, wild turkey, and wood ducks are shining examples of restoration supported by the legislation.
-This “tax legislation on sportsmen,” which actually was adopted during the Great Depression, is a shining beacon in the history of wildlife legislation and proves that dedicated revenue collections can indeed be accomplished.
-THE ENDANGERED SPECIES ACTBIn the early 1970s, President Richard Nixon believed that conservation efforts were failing and inadequate and called on Congress to pass comprehensive reform.
+In the early 1970s, President Richard Nixon believed that conservation efforts were failing and inadequate and called on Congress to pass comprehensive reform.
 In 1973, what some call the Magna Carta of the environmental movement was enacted.
 The Endangered Species Act serves to protect plant and animal species in threat of extinction, especially as a “consequence of economic growth and development untempered by adequate concern and conservation.”
-The U.S. Fish and Wildlife Service and the National Marine Fisheries Service are fully empowered to implement the Endangered Species Act.
-The Act helps to protect our national heritage by preserving the bio – diversity of plants and animals such as shining examples of success like the bald eagle, peregrine falcon, and southern sea otter.
+The U.S. Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS) are fully empowered to implement the Endangered Species Act.
+Significant success stories due to the Act include the bald eagle, peregrine falcon, and southern sea otter.
 An example of the Endangered Species Act at work in North Carolina includes the red wolf reintroduction at Alligator River National Wildlife Refuge.
-North Carolina made history again when the Pinehurst Resort was the first to sign a Safe Harbor Agreement to support the endangered red cockaded woodpecker.
+North Carolina made history again when Pinehurst Resort was the first to sign a Safe Harbor Agreement for the health and prosperity of our economy and our environment.

 Dingell-Johnson Act